Our Team

 Marie Bateman

 Marie’s teaching experience has been wide and varied, including teaching mathematics and music to A’ level, peripatetic music teaching and primary school teaching.
 Having been a 'Teacher Educator' in her role at Seabridge Primary School, Marie was always passionate about the quality of school experience received by trainee teachers.
-She became involved with the Keele PGCE course in September 2012, initially on a secondment and she is now thrilled to be working full time for the SCITT where she is Assistant Director.
-Her roles include placement co-ordinator, General Mentor support tutor, Lead Mentor, mathematics and music subject lead and mathematics specialism tutor.
+She became involved with the Keele PGCE course in September 2012, initially on a secondment, and has been involved in many roles within the SCITT including placement co-ordinator, General Mentor support tutor, Lead Mentor, mathematics and music subject lead and mathematics specialism tutor.

 Jon Goulding